Raj Shah uses Healium virtual reality to cope with more than 30 chronic conditions. Read about his predictions on the future of VR as a wellness tool.

 Raj is the founder of a successful health IT company called CTIS.
 They work to provide efficiencies in patient treatment through strategic partnerships and research.
 In his spare time, he paints, meditates, and is involved in several philanthropic endeavors to make the world a better place.

 We have taken several of Raj’s paintings and transformed them into 360-degree virtual reality experiences.
-We will soon be releasing them as new content for our Healium Pro monthly subscribers.
+They are available on our app for our Healium Pro monthly subscribers.
 Raj leads us through guided meditations in each of his VR experiences.

 Raj is also the recipient of a heart transplant.